We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 With Shopify, if you pay upfront for a year, prices are reduced by 25% for the ‘Basic,’ ‘Shopify’ and ‘Advanced plans’ — these work out at $29, $79 and $299 per month respectively when paid for on an annual basis.

-Shopify changes their discount offering quite regularly however, and sometimes by location — you can see what discounts are currently available in your location by checking the pricing section of the Shopify website.
+Shopify changes their discount offering quite regularly however, and sometimes by location — you can see what discounts are currently available in your country by checking the pricing section of the Shopify website.

 Ecommerce features